ASTHA-Lab/FlexDRAM/README.md

 ## 🙏 Acknowledgements

-This work is developed by researchers at [ASTHA Lab](https://asthalab.ece.ufl.edu), University of Florida.
-We thank the community and collaborators who have tested, reviewed, and supported the model development.
+This work is developed in collaboration with ASTHA LAB at The University of Kansas and Cornell University.

 ---